 Why do you need a software deployment checklist?

-Here are some significant reasons why a software deployment checklist is essential.
+Here are some reasons a software deployment checklist is essential.

 Protects the current build

-Having a deployment checklist reduces the risk of messing things up during deployment.
+A deployment checklist reduces the risk of errors during deployment.
 For example, if you’re releasing an update to an existing product, a checklist ensures you don’t create problems in the current build.

 Keeps the entire team focused on KPIs

-Software deployment can be challenging, but nothing sets your team up for success like a checklist template.
-This checklist template reminds you and the team of essential tasks to complete and ensures everyone has an eye on KPIs.
+A checklist reminds the team of the essential tasks to complete and ensures everyone has an eye on KPIs (key performance indicators).

-A good software deployment checklist will contain the KPIs that indicate whether the process is running well.
-When these are met, the team is reassured it’s on the right track and vice-versa.
+A good software deployment checklist will contain corresponding goals and KPIs to indicate whether the process is running well.

 Prepares the team for rollback scenarios